Must-do adventures for your BC bucket list this winter

 Black Tusk Trail, Garibaldi Provincial Park (Hard)

 Not for the faint of heart.
-It’s a 25.9km loop, about halfway between Squamish and Whistler, that takes over 10 hours to complete with an elevation gain of over 1,700 metres.
+It’s a 25.9 km loop, about halfway between Squamish and Whistler, that takes over 10 hours to complete with an elevation gain of over 1,700 metres.
 The views on the climb are breathtaking.
 This is one of the most scenic hikes in the area.
 Due to shorter days in winter, this snowshoe will likely roll into a two-day adventure.
-All the details you need about the trail is here and some here’s some great info about planning an overnight trip.
+All the details you need about the trail is here, which includes great info on planning an overnight trip.

 Skiing

 It’s hard to fathom winter in BC without skiing.
-There are 13 major ski resorts littered throughout the province, plus an array of smaller ones.
-For this activity you’ll need: properly fitted skis and boots, helmet and poles, along with winter clothing, sun cream and lip block.
+There are 13 major ski resorts around the province, plus an array of smaller ones.
+For this activity you’ll need: properly fitted skis and boots, helmet and poles, winter clothing, sun cream and lip block.
 Here are two must-visit ski resorts for all levels:

 Sun Peaks Resort